-Let’s face it, most of us don’t want to hear that we’ve done something wrong.
+Let’s face it—most of us don’t want to hear that we’ve done something wrong.
 We don’t want to admit that we’ve hurt someone with our words or actions.
 But when we speak 16,000 or more words a day, we’re bound to offend people more easily than we’d like to admit.

-1. We Become Defensive.
+1. We become defensive.

 The easiest way to avoid having the blame put on us is to push that blame onto someone else.
 So when we’ve offended someone, our initial reaction is to become defensive and deflect that blame onto the very person we’ve offended.
-We say things like, “If you weren’t so sensitive” or “If you could’ve just understood me better…”
+We say things like, “If you weren’t so sensitive…” or “If you could’ve just understood me better…”

-2. We Become Frustrated.
+2. We become frustrated.

-Oftentimes, we offend people unintentionally.
+Often, we offend people unintentionally.
 It can happen in a number of ways: by taking a joke too far, by causing them to feel uncomfortable in a group setting, or even through a lack of action, such as forgetting their birthday or not offering to help set the table for dinner.
 When the offense is unintentional, it’s natural to become frustrated.
 We don’t want to apologize for something we didn’t mean to do.
 But calming down and saying we’re sorry is often the best way to right an unintentional wrong.
-If you find yourself offending others with your words, you may want to check out my blog 5 Toxins of the Tongue That Can Poison Your Marriage.
+If you find yourself offending others with your words, you may want to check out my post 5 Toxins of the Tongue That Can Poison Your Marriage.

-3. We Ignore.
+3. We ignore.

 When we offend people in ways we view as small, ignoring the incident seems like an easy way out.
 We convince ourselves that what we said or did couldn’t have been that offensive, at least not enough to deserve an apology.
 However, we must keep in mind that people are different from us and, therefore, get offended in different ways.
 Instead of ignoring the situation by pushing it under the rug, make an effort to talk through the conflict with the person you’ve offended.
-Not only will it heal your relationship now, but it will also give you insight to that person’s personality and perhaps save you from offending them the same way in the future.
+Not only will it heal your relationship now, but it will also give you insight into that person’s personality and perhaps save you from offending them the same way in the future.

-4. We Complain to Someone Else.
+4. We complain to someone else.

 More often than not, we somehow find reason to talk to anyone other than the person we’ve offended.
 Rather than go to the source of the conflict, we all too quickly find ourselves complaining to our spouse or friend.
 Unfortunately, this complaining usually consists of us justifying our own actions or putting down the person we’ve already offended.
 Until we face the conflict at its core by addressing the person we’ve hurt with our actions or words, the issue will remain unsolved.
 So be slow to gossip about the situation to others and quick to address the conflict with the one you’ve offended.